 For the most part, addressing your Amazon Echo speaker by saying 'Alexa' is trouble-free.
 However, it will occasionally respond to the wrong word or phrase – like when someone says 'I'll text her' – or wake up more often if someone in your home is called Alex, or indeed, Alexa.

-Talk about Manchester United footballer Alexis Sánchez and, even if you say his full name, Alexa will spring into life, listen for a few seconds, then promptly say she can't help.
+Talk about footballer Alexis Sánchez and, even if you say his full name, Alexa may spring into life, listen for a few seconds, then promptly say she can't help.
 Or she might crack a joke, or read out the weather forecast.
-In a house of football fans this can quickly become annoying.
+In a house of football fans this can quickly become annoying – and remember, everything Alexa listen to during these accidental recordings is saved to Amazon's server.

 Thankfully, the Alexa app allows you to change the 'wake word' from Alexa to one of three alternatives.
+You can change the wake word for each Alexa device in your home, or set them all to have the same word.
 Here's how:

 How to change the name Alexa responds to